About Us

 Today, light-based systems and lasers contribute an estimated $16 trillion to the global economy.
 Manufacturing, metrology, communications, health, and security already depend on the design, engineering, production, and distribution of lasers.
 Increasingly complex systems require next-generation lasers to achieve necessary levels of productivity and security.

-and engineering, and integrated Photonics and Imaging (OPI).
+The ROC/FLX region is a recognized center with an internationally unique combination of Optical science and engineering, and integrated Photonics and Imaging (OPI).
 These strengths position the ROC/FLX region to include lasers and their applications in our existing light-based technologies.

 R&D